TAbdiukov/best-rational-approximation-updated2024/README.md

 approximation to a given floating-point number and to find the gcd and lcm of a given list of floating-point numbers.

+## 2024 Update - Changes

+* Code converted to Python3
+* Usage of NumPy high precision floats for calculations (recommended, can be disabled)
+* Small sanity checks and QoL changes

 ## BEST RATIONAL APPROXIMATION PROBLEM

 A fraction n/d, where d is at most a given limit l, is the best